oduerr/hsk/hsk5_flashcard_spec.md

 #### Both
 - HSK-Level should be Displayed in the Progress.
 The HSK level should be infered from what is before .csv
-- Add gear menu option: “Audio feedback on mark/unmark” (default = ON for mobile, OFF for desktop).
+- Add gear menu option: "Audio feedback on mark/unmark" (default = ON for mobile, OFF for desktop).
 - Plays positive tone when changing Mistake → Correct, negative tone for Correct → Mistake.
 - Implement via shared AudioContext unlocked on first gesture; silently skip if unsupported.